Mike Argabright

 Michael D. Argabright (born July 1963) is an American politician, farmer, and educator serving as a member of the Kansas Senate for the 17th Senate district.

 Early life and education

 Argabright was born in July 1963 in Atwood, Kansas, and grew up on his family's farm.
 He attended Wichita State University, earning a Bachelor of Arts in Physical Education in 1988, a Master's degree in Sport and Fitness Administration/Management in 1994, and a Doctor of Education (Ed.D.) in Educational Leadership and Administration in 2014.
 He also completed administrative licensure coursework at Emporia State University.

 Career in education

 Argabright spent 35 years in education.
 His career included work as a teacher, football coach, and in various administrative roles.
-He served as superintendent for Eureka USD 389 and later led Southern Lyon County USD 252 for 17 years.
+He served as superintendent for Eureka USD 389 and later led Southern Lyon County USD 252 from 2006 until his retirement in 2023.
 During his tenure, Argabright served as president of the Kansas Schools Superintendents' Association and held roles with organizations such as United School Administrators of Kansas and the American Association of School Administrators.